pie3636/TermTagger/README.md

 - The full training and inference process can be triggered by running `main.py`.
 - Alternatively, `sandbox.py` can be run as a standalone program to play with TARS' capabilities.

-**Warning:** TARS requires a lot of VRAM for both training and inference.
+**Warning:** TARS requires a lot of VRAM for training.
 We recommend using Grid5k or any other similar resource.
+However, inference can be performed using common resources such as a personal computer or laptop.

 ## Results